-Oral norethisterone works by preventing your womb lining from growing quickly.
+Oral norethisterone works by preventing your womb lining growing quickly.
 It is not a form of contraception, although it can reduce your chances of conceiving while you are taking it.

 Progestogen is also available as an injection to treat heavy periods.
-This medication works by preventing the lining of your womb from growing quickly.
+This medication works by preventing the lining of your womb growing quickly.

 This form of progestogen can be injected once every 12 weeks for as long as treatment is required.